 The 70D was the first DSLR camera released by Canon that was specifically geared for video shooters due to their stellar dual-pixel autofocus system.
 Since then, the company has released the 80D which improves upon the original model in several ways and has been a favorite among YouTubers and social media celebrities.
 For example, Casey Neistat shot many of his vlogs on this camera and the 70D before switching to a GH5.

-Sharing this attribute with the GH5, the 80D is the only other camera model on this list that has a flip out screen that articulates allowing you to film yourself in “selfie” mode or place it on a tripod and still see what you are shooting from in front of the camera.
-This screen is also touch enabled with improved dual pixel AF making it simple to lock on your subject and precisely track their movement with ease.
+Sharing this attribute with the GH5, the EOS 80D is the only other camera model on this list that has flip out lcd screens that articulate.
+This feature allows you to film yourself in “selfie” mode or place it on a tripod and still see what you are shooting from in front of the camera.
+This screen is also touch enabled with improved dual pixel AF system making it simple to lock on your subject and precisely track their movement with ease.

-As stated earlier, if you've absorbed all of various content in this article and are still lost or stuck as to which video camera you should buy then leave us a comment below this article.
+As stated earlier, if you've absorbed all of various content in this article and are still lost or stuck as to which dslr cameras for filming that you should buy then leave us a comment below this article.
 We will get back to you as soon as we can to help better assist with a personal recommendation based your specific needs and budget.